mnellemann/hmci/doc/readme-hmc.md

 ## Troubleshooting

+### No errors, but still no data

+- Double check timezone and time on your HMC and the host where the collector runs.
+- Ensure NTP time sync. works both places.

-### Test Login
+### Test Login from CLI

-Create a file *login.xml* with the following content and replace your user/password:
+Create a *login.xml* file with the following content (replace the user/password):

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>